brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-16.md

 native tongue.

-"*I hope this kindness will instill some genuine affection in place of faerie charms and trickery."* she said, and Harry bobbed his head eagerly, making her smile. "*One day I will come for that kiss you denied.
-Will you give it to me then?"*
+"*I hope this kindness will instill some genuine affection in place of faerie charms and trickery.*" she said, and Harry bobbed his head eagerly, making her smile. "*One day I will come for that kiss you denied.
+Will you give it to me then?*"

 Harry tilted his head in a birdy curiosity or possible consideration, but after a moment bobbed again with a touch more solemnity.
 Her smile